galori/galori.github.com/_posts/2025-03-17-flaky-capybara-specs-in-a-github-action-flaky-specs-part-5.md

 ---
 layout: post
-title: Flaky capybara specs in a Github Action (Flaky Specs part 5)
+title: Flaky browser specs in a Github Action (Flaky Specs part 5)
 date: 2025-03-17 12:57 -0700
 ---

-The most "fun" flaky spec to debug is a flaky Capybara Spec that only fails intermittently in CI.
+The most "fun" flaky spec to debug is a flaky browser Spec that only fails intermittently in CI.
 What now?

 To debug these effectively: